top of page

 Screen Shot 2020-05-05 at 19.06.33.png

-Nancy Chaung is a designer, product developer, and documentary photographer.
+Nancy Chaung (she/her/hers) is a designer, product developer, and documentary photographer.
 After switching careers from graphic/web design to fashion design, she spent nearly five years on the Thailand-Burma border combining these skills, working for economic and personal empowerment of migrant Burmese women and youth through art/design-focused social enterprise.
 While living in Mae Sot, she also designed reports and brochures for various local NGOs.
 Her photography work can be seen here.
 She is currently based in New York.

 Screen Shot 2020-05-05 at 19.11.46.png